• Skip to primary navigation

 March Madness is in full swing and has sports fans everywhere on the edge of their seats.
 The college basketball tournament is looking to be one of the most exciting sporting events of the season and has already served up several thrilling underdog wins.

 Of course, food is essential while watching these action-packed games on TV.
-John and the kids love potato chips, so we decided to make our own healthy chips at home with a mouthwatering creamy onion dip.
+John and the kids love potato chips, so we decided to make our own nutritious chips at home.

 I got the idea to make these chips while I was using my Spiralizer from Paderno World Cuisine.
 This handy gadget lets you turn vegetables into noodle-like strands.

-My spiralizer comes with four different blades, but up until now I’d only used one of them to turn zucchini and sweet potatoes into spaghetti-thin noodles.
+My spiralizer comes with four different blades, but up until now I’d only used one of them to turn zucchini into zoodles like these 6 Nutritious and Delicious Zoodles Recipes, and potatoes into spaghetti-thin noodles such as Sweet Potato Noodles With Dairy-Free Cream Sauce and these oven-baked Curly Cheese Fries.

 However, the other day I decided to experiment with the straight blade and discovered that it made a thick ribbon-like cut.